kevingallagher/Major-Project-Ideas/README.md

 ## Overview

 Some of you my be aware of The North Atlantic Garbage Patch.
 The shameful floating rubbish pile is twice the size of Texas and can be 9 foot in depth.
 All made up form man made plastics that have found their way into steams and rivers and has collected in the Atlantic.
-If you haven’t already, plaese take some time to watch the BBCs Blue Planet II.
+If you haven’t already, please take some time to watch the BBCs Blue Planet II.
 So now we all know that a our oceans are overflowing with man made plastics.
 What do we do?
 We start today.

 This app is an environmental clean up initiative.
 Inspired by a few hashtags I’ve seen on Twitter and Instagram. #beachcleanup #banthebutt (cig butts) and #3pop (3 pieces of plastic).